Polls close as Spain awaits results from election that could take the country to the right

-MADRID (AP) — The majority of polls closed Sunday in a general election that could make Spain the latest European Union member to swing to the political right.
+MADRID (AP) — Polls closed Sunday in a general election that could make Spain the latest European Union member to swing to the political right.

-Polls in Spain’s mainland and the Balearic Islands closed at 6:00 p.m.
-GMT.
-Polls on the Canary Islands remained open one more hour due to the archipelago falling in a different time zone.
-Once they close, the first results from Sunday’s election are expected to come out.

-The mainstream conservative Popular Party led most polling during the campaign and is hoping that its first national victory since 2016 could let candidate Alberto Núñez Feijóo unseat Sánchez.
-But it may need the help of the far-right Vox party to do so.
+The mainstream conservative Popular Party, which led most polling during the campaign, is hoping that its first national victory since 2016 could let candidate Alberto Núñez Feijóo unseat Sánchez.
+But it may need the help of far-right Vox to do so.

 Such a coalition would return a far-right force to the Spanish government for the first time since the country transitioned to democracy in the late 1970s following the nearly 40-year rule of dictator Francisco Franco.

 Voters braved soaring summer temperatures to cast ballots in the election for 350 members of the lower house of Parliament.
-Near-final results were expected at midnight.
+Near-final results were expected before midnight.

 A PP-Vox government would mean another EU member has moved firmly to the right, a trend seen recently in Sweden, Finland and Italy.
 Countries such as Germany and France are concerned by what such a shift would portend for EU immigration and climate policies.

 Spain’s two main leftist parties are pro-EU participation.
-On the right, the PP, led by Alberto Núñez Feijóo, is also in favor of the EU.
+On the right, the PP is also in favor of the EU.
 Vox, headed by Santiago Abascal, is opposed to EU interference in Spain's affairs.

 The election comes as Spain holds the EU's rotating presidency.
 Sánchez had hoped to use the six-month term to showcase the advances his government had made.
 An election defeat for Sánchez could see the PP taking over the EU presidency reins.